 Yes.
-A Will validly executed here is honored in other states.
-The challenge is when another state wants an affidavit from the witnesses who watched the Will being signed and they can no longer be found.
-It is best to prepare a new Will, Advanced Directive for Health Care and living will, and power of attorney when you move to another state.
+A validly executed will in Alabama is honored in other states.
+However, the new state's probate laws may make it best to prepare a new will, advanced directive for health care, and power of attorney when you move to another state.